China and Russia urge UN to lift key North Korea sanctions

 North Korea has carried out 13 ballistic missile launches since May seeking to pressure Washington, and it has hinted at lifting its moratorium on nuclear and long-range missile tests if the Trump administration fails to make substantial concessions before the new year.

-The proposed resolution, obtained by The Associated Press, welcomes the continuing dialogue between the United States and North Korea and calls on all parties to consider implementing “further practical steps to reduce military tension on the Korean peninsula.”
+The proposed resolution, obtained by The Associated Press, welcomes the continuing dialogue between the United States and North Korea and calls on all parties to consider implementing “further practical steps to reduce military tension on the Korean peninsula and probability of any military confrontation by all appropriate means.”
+Its suggestions include adoption of a formal declaration and/or peace treaty ending the 1950-53 Korean War.

-It also calls for “prompt resumption of the six-party talks or re-launch of multilateral consultations in any other similar format, with the goal of facilitating a peaceful and comprehensive solution through dialogue.”
+The draft resolution also calls for “prompt resumption of the six-party talks or re-launch of multilateral consultations in any other similar format, with the goal of facilitating a peaceful and comprehensive solution through dialogue.”

 The six-party talks involving North Korea, South Korea, the U.S., China, Russia and Japan began in 2003 and led Pyongyang to accept a deal in September 2005 to end its nuclear weapons program in exchange for security, economic and energy benefits.
-But after lengthy and difficult negotiations, North Korea refused to accept U.S.-proposed verification methods, and the agreement fell through in December 2008.
+But after difficult negotiations, North Korea refused to accept U.S.-proposed verification methods, and the agreement fell through in December 2008.
 The six-party talks have been stalled since then.

-Senior North Korean officials said recently that denuclearization is off the table.
+The China-Russia draft resolution reiterates “that all parties should commit to work toward complete denuclearization of the Korean peninsula.”
+It would call on the nuclear weapon states — the U.S., Russia, China, Britain and France — that are parties to the Nuclear Nonproliferation Treaty to work with North Korea on “the process of practical denuclearization of the Korean peninsula.”

-Stephen Biegun, the U.S. special representative for North Korea, said Monday in Seoul that Washington won’t accept a year-end deadline for concessions and urged Pyongyang to return to negotiations immediately.
+It welcomes further development of relations between the two Koreas, in particular on rail and road connections, and would exempt the inter-Korean rail and road projects from sanctions.